adamff-dev/LocaleKeyboard.BAT/README.md

 # LocaleKeyboard.BAT
-This software generates a Keyboard.cpp (For the Keyboard library) according to our locale chosen.
+This software generates a Keyboard.cpp file (For the Keyboard arduino library) according to the locale we want.

 <img src="https://raw.githubusercontent.com/BlueArduino20/LocaleKeyboard.BAT/master/Screenshot_1.PNG">